svencarstenrasmusen/Phishlify/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Endpoints

+1. `GET /projects/{user_email}`
+Repond the list of projects for the user's email given in the request.

+2. `GET /campaigns/{project_id}`
+Repond the list of campaigna for the projectID given in the request.